klausahrenberg/WThermostatBeca/README.md

 2. Schedules
 3. Device (at start of device to let you know the topics and ip)
 ### 1. State report
-**MQTT:** State report is provided every 5 minutes, at change of a parameter or at request via message with empty payload to `<your_topic>/things/thermostat/properties`
+**MQTT:** State report is provided every 5 minutes, at change of a parameter or at request via message with empty payload to `<your_topic>/cmnd/things/thermostat/properties` , reports are sent to `<your_topic>/stat/things/thermostat/properties`
 **Webthing:** State report can be requested by: `http://<device_ip>/things/thermostat/properties`
 ```json
 {